hknd23/idcempy/docs/zmiopc_tutorial.rst

 where v < -1.96 favors the more general (ZiOP/ZiOPC) model, -1.96 < v < 1.96 lends no support to either model, and v > 1.96 supports the simpler (OP) model.

 The OP and ZiOP models must have the same number of observations, and the OP must have the same number of covariates as ZiOP's OP stage.
+The statistic reveals that the OP model is preferred over the ZiOP model.

 .. testcode::